Kong/docs.konghq.com/app/deck/manage-gateway/tags.md

 This loads all `consumer_groups` with the tag `billing-groups` in to memory and decK can successfully resolve the foreign keys used in `consumers.yaml`.

-Default lookup tags can be used on services, routes, consumers and consumer groups.
+Default lookup tags can be used on Services, Routes, Consumers and Consumer Groups.